-Several UCSD departments permit application using the on-line application.
-Applicants must be applying to one of the departments listed on the Web site as accepting the on-line application.
+UCSD encourages the use of the on-line application.
 Use of this application requires payment by credit card only and the payment of a transaction fee.
 No fee waivers are granted for applicants using the on-line application.
-The on-line application can be accessed at: http://ogsr.ucsd.edu/admissions.html
+The on-line application can be accessed at: http://ogsr.ucsd.edu/admissions.html.